1997 United Parcel Service strike: Outcome

+In addition to highlighting organized labor's declining power in the 1990s, the strike showed that unions could still organize and secure significant concessions.
+In other fields, it sparked labor activism.

-To further address the issue of the unavailability of full-time positions, UPS agreed to stop subcontracting, with the exception of peak times and to create 10,000 full-time jobs from part-time positions.
+To address the unavailability of full-time positions, UPS agreed to stop subcontracting, with the exception of peak times and to create 10,000 full-time jobs from part-time positions.